Thurrock F.C.: History

 Thurrock announced manager Robbie Garvey resigned following the club's defeat against fellow Conference strugglers Staines Town on 5 December 2011.
 Lee Goodwin and Grant Gordon took charge of the team on a match by match basis until a new manager was appointed.
 Thurrock were relegated at the end of the season, finishing bottom of the Conference South.
 In 2012–13, they initially finished 19th in the Isthmian Premier, two spots above relegation, but then had three points controversially deducted for fielding an ineligible player, dropping them to last place and thus relegating them to Division One North of the Isthmian League.

 The three points were deducted after the season ended despite the offence taking place in August leading to a protracted legal dispute.

 2013–14 saw Thurrock fall short of the play-offs on the final game of the season.
 A 2–1 defeat to Tilbury combined with Needham Market beating Chatham Town 7–1 saw Needham Market take the last play-off place on goal difference.
 Thurrock went one better in 2014–15 finishing in fifth place.
 They went on to beat Harlow Town 4–3 after extra time in the play-off semi final but were beaten 5–0 by Brentwood Town in the final.
 In 2015-2016 Thurrock once more made the play-offs taking league runners-up position but were beaten 2–0 by AFC Hornchurch in the play-off semi final.
 2016-2017 saw Thurrock make it three play-offs in a row as they finished 3rd gaining promotion to the Isthmian League Premier division by beating both AFC Hornchurch and Maldon & Tiptree 1–0.

-On 27 August 2017, chairman Tommy South announced that due to health reasons he would be selling Thurrock and stepping down at the end of the 2017/18 season.
+On 27 August 2017, chairman Tommy South announced that for health reasons he would be selling Thurrock and stepping down at the end of the 2017/18 season.
 With no buyer forthcoming Thurrock formally resigned from the Isthmian League on 31 March 2018.
 Thurrock won their last home game at Ship Lane on 21 April 2018 against Kingstonian and lost their final competitive fixture away to Staines Town on 28 April 2018.
 They finished 15th in the 2017–18 Isthmian League.